Allahabad Fort

-Allahabad Fort is a fort built by the Mughal emperor Akbar at Allahabad, Uttar Pradesh, India in 1583.
-A stone inscription inside fort describe 1583 as a foundation year but this stone inscription related to ashok which was early period situated in kaushambi and taken from there to allahabad fort .The fort stands on the banks of the Yamuna near its confluence with the river Ganges.
-It is recognised by the Archaeological Survey of India as a monument of national importance.
+Allahabad Fort was built by the Mughal emperor Akbar at Allahabad (modern Prayagraj) in 1583.
+The fort stands on the banks of the Yamuna, near its confluence with the Ganges.
+It is classified by the Archaeological Survey of India as a monument of national importance.

+A stone inscription inside fort describe 1583 as a foundation year but this stone inscription related to Ashok which was early period situated in Kosambi and taken from there to Allahabad Fort.

 History

 Construction by Akbar

 The Allahabad Fort was constructed by the Mughal Emperor Akbar in 1583.
 Abu'l-Fazl, in his Akbarnama writes:

 Akbar named the fort Illahabas ("blessed by Allah"), which later became "Allahabad".
 According to Catherine Asher, the construction of the fort was a response to several uprisings that had been taking place in eastern India.
 Besides the strategic location of Allahabad, Akbar is also thought to have been motivated by the ability to collect taxes from the large number of pilgrims visiting the Triveni Sangam.
 However, this seems unlikely, considering the fact that Akbar abolished the existing pilgrim taxes in 1563.

-Akbar's fort was constructed in such a way that it enclosed the famous Akshayavat tree, where people would commit suicide in order to achieve salvation.
-The reason for this is not known, although some sources claim that he did it to prevent people from committing suicide.
+Akbar's fort was constructed in such a way that it enclosed the famous Akshayavata tree, where people would commit suicide in order to achieve salvation.

 According to a local legend, Akbar was a Hindu ascetic named Mukunda Brahmachari in his previous birth.
 Once, by mistake, he consumed a cow's hair while drinking milk.
-Horrified at this sin (cow being a holy animal), he committed suicide.
-He was born a mlechchha (non-Hindu) as a result of this sin, and was driven to build a fort at the holy Sangam.
+Horrified at this sin, he had committed suicide.
+He was then born a mlechchha (non-Hindu) as a result of this sin, and was driven to build a fort at the holy Triveni Sangam.

 The local Prayagwal Brahmins claim that Akbar repeatedly failed to construct the fort, because its foundation would sink in the sand each time.
 The emperor was told that a human sacrifice was required to proceed.
 A local Brahmin voluntarily sacrificed himself, and in return, Akbar granted his descendants — the Prayagwals — the exclusive rights of servicing the pilgrims at the Sangam.

 The Allahabad Fort is the largest fort built by Akbar.
 This fort has three galleries flanked by high towers.
-As per historian William Finch, it took 5,000 to 20,000 workers of different denomination over a period of forty years to build the fort.
+According to historian William Finch, it took 5,000 to 20,000 workers of different denomination over a period of forty years to build the fort.

-Revolt by Salim
+Revolt by Prince Salim

-In 1600, Mughal prince Salim (future emperor Jahangir) revolted against his father Akbar and established his own court in the Allahabad fort.
+In 1600, Mughal prince Salim, the future emperor Jahangir, revolted against his father and established his own court in the Allahabad Fort.
 He commanded very little territory and was reconciled with his father shortly after.